dmlacerte/Pretty-Good-Reads-Backend/README.md

 - Incorporates the 3rd party Google Books API to populate book searches and book model details.
 - Uses Google oAuth 2.0 to authenticate users and set browser cookies for user authentication management.

+**Unsolved Problems**<br />
+Due to cross-domain restrictions and chosen deployment applications (Netlify and Heroku) being on the public-suffix list, we were unable to deploy our original authentication method.
+We originally set HTTP cookies to maintain user authentication sessions, but due to domain restrictions were unable to set cookies and switched to local storage user session validation.
+Please see commented code within the frontend and backend files for evidence of HTTP cookie authorization method, which can be tested using localhost.

 **Installation Instructions**<br />
 1. Fork and clone down this repository.
 2. Install required packages using `npm i`.